inokappa/kobanzame/README.md

 ![](https://raw.githubusercontent.com/inokappa/kobanzame/master/docs/images/fish_kobanzame.png)

 Resource monitoring tool for ECS Task.

+It sticks to a Docker container like a `Kobanzame (black shark)` and gets information about the container.

 ## Installation